 Mission tortilla routes for sale: What you should you know first

 Are you ready to take on the exciting world of Mission Tortilla routes?
 Whether you're a seasoned entrepreneur or just starting out in the food industry, this guide has got you covered.
-From the basics of what a route is and how it works to insider tips on maximizing profits and building relationships with customers, we'll uncover everything you need to know to succeed in this lucrative business.
+From the basics of what a route is and how it works to insider tips on maximizing profits and building relationships with customers, and even growing your mission tortilla distribution route we'll uncover everything you need to know to succeed in this lucrative business.
 So sit back, grab a bag of tortilla chips, and let's dive in!

 Q1.
 Who is mission tortilla?

 Mission Tortilla is a leading brand of tortilla and Mexican food products that is owned and operated by Gruma Corporation, a Mexican multinational company that specializes in the production of corn flour, tortillas, and other baked goods.
 Mission Foods was founded in 1949 in California by a group of entrepreneurs who had a passion for creating high-quality tortillas using traditional Mexican methods.